 There are 3 units that you can choose from in Year 9, and each is a semester of work.
 The units are:

-- Energy matters (highly recommended for anyone considering VCE Science)

-- Solve the mystery
+- Energy matters (highly recommended for anyone considering VCE Science) - Solve the mystery - Science of life (highly recommend for anyone considering VCE Science)

-- STEM in action

 Energy Matters

 Exploration of energy through the three core sciences of Chemistry, Physics and Biology.